Ben-Hur (1959 film): Critical reception

-The review aggregator website Rotten Tomatoes reported that 85% of critics have given the film a positive review based on 54 reviews collected, with an average rating of 8.20/10.
-The critics consensus reads, "Uneven, but in terms of epic scope and grand spectacle, Ben-Hur still ranks among Hollywood's finest examples of pure entertainment."
+The review aggregator website Rotten Tomatoes reported that 88% of critics have given the film a positive review based on 116 reviews collected, with an average rating of 8.20/10.
+The critics consensus reads, "Colossal in scope without ever losing its delicate spiritual thread, Ben-Hur is a culmination of biblical epics that strikes an ideal balance between awesome scale and raw humanity."
 On Metacritic, the film has a weighted average score of 90 out of 100 based on 9 critics, indicating "universal acclaim".

 The Japanese filmmaker Akira Kurosawa cited this film as one of his 100 favorite films.

 In 2025, The Hollywood Reporter listed Ben-Hur as having the best stunts of 1959.